-Trump and the SCC
+Trump and the Social Cost of Carbon

 With one pen stroke, President Trump fundamentally changed the place of the SCC within federal agencies.
 The executive order specifically calls for a review of the calculation of the SCC.
 The Center for American Progress argues that President Trump’s executive order could change the discount rate used to estimate the SCC, placing a higher value on current spending on carbon reduction compared to the potential future benefits of an environmental regulation.
 The recalculation could make it harder for federal agencies to justify regulations that reduce emissions.

 Graph from the PDF report Hidden Costs: President Trump’s Campaign to Erase the Social Cost of Carbon by Alison Cassady, April 19, 2017.